Advice on how public bodies can support the Homes for Ukraine scheme.

 It is important to ask hosts if they are happy to accept pets and the type of pets they can accept.
 Some people may dislike or not be able to tolerate some types of animals.
 Some hosts or their household members may have allergies which would make it difficult to host a pet.

-There may be limited capacity to house pets at Welcome Centres.
+There may be limited capacity to house pets in initial accommodation.
 Cats, dogs and ferrets which meet APHA requirements may have to be housed elsewhere.
 This will usually be in boarding kennels or catteries.
 Welcome Centres may pay for this using their wrap-around services budget.
 The Contact Centre will notify the Welcome Centre about people who are travelling with pets.
 This will allow the Welcome Centre time to make the necessary arrangements.
 The local authority should have a list of registered kennels and catteries in their area.

 No one should arrive at their accommodation in Wales with a pet that does not meet APHA requirements.
 If there are concerns a pet is not compliant guidance should be sought immediately from APHA.